pramish9400/PROJECTS/ML_PROJECTS/KC_House_Prediction/README.md

 ### Data Type: multivariate

 ### Content
-Data containing the details about house prices in KIngs County locality.
+Data containing the details about house prices in Kings County locality.
 We will do regression analysis with it.